Henrique-Potter/check-lin/README.md

         python scripts/check_lin.py -operation java_execute_tests
         ```

-    - This procedure should take about 5 seconds.
+    - This procedure should take about 10 seconds.
-    - This step will populate the files from the folder `results` with data from the experiment.
+    - This step will add data in the files from the folder `results` with data from the experiment.

     - **Reading the results**: The results are summarized in the ```results``` folder which contains three files: